-I have covered quite a few creamy white paint colors around here, which inevitably leads me to discovering more of the same!
+I have covered quite a few creamy white paint colors around here, but maybe none more popular than Sherwin Williams Shoji White is right now!

-What Color is Sherwin Williams Shoji White (SW 7042)
+What Color is Sherwin Williams Shoji White?
+(7042)

 Shoji White is a creamy very pale shade of beige.
 It can sometimes look close to white, but it is not greige!